 Zigzagging roads up and down mountainsides and between tributary valleys can make driving a challenge, but they do open up the dramatic and stunning scenery for enjoyment.
 There is still very little in the way of developed tourism in the region and you will feel “far from the madding crowd”.
-Yet the tranquil landscape of the Douro Valley offers plenty to see and enjoy from nature walks to river cruises, a very relaxed approach to exploring the area.
+But despite the tranquil landscape, there is plenty to see and do from nature walks to river cruises, a very relaxed approach to exploring the area.

-Some villages particularly stand out for their cultural richness and unique landscapes: Provesende with its baronial houses built around a central square; Favaios where Moscatel (pudding) wine of the same name is made; Ucanha with its tower and medieval bridge; Salzedas with its monastery; Trevões, Barcos & São Xisco are all well worth a visit.
+When staying at one of our Douro Valley villas, you can visit a few villages that particularly stand out for their cultural richness and unique landscapes: Provesende with its baronial houses built around a central square; Favaios where Moscatel (pudding) wine of the same name is made; Ucanha with its tower and medieval bridge; Salzedas with its monastery; as well as Trevões, Barcos & São Xisco, all well worth a visit.

-Whilst Pinhão by the river is famous for its train station covered in blue and white tiles depicting a bygone era in the Douro, and from its quayside, you can enjoy a 2-hour up-river cruise on a traditional Rabelo boat, sail a yacht along the river, or even hire some canoes.
+And at Pinhão on the riverside located close to some of our holiday villas, the train station is covered in blue and white tiles depicting a bygone era in the Douro.
+From its quayside, you can enjoy a 2-hour up-river cruise on a traditional Rabelo boat, sail a yacht along the river, or even hire some canoes.

 If you fancy a spot of pampering instead, the 6 Senses Spa as well as the Vila Gale in Régua, both offer some great treatments.